 Breaking Free of the Plumber Myth

-Plumbing costs and repair bills are common household maintenance endeavours that can leave a hole in any budget.
+Plumbing costs and repair bills are common household maintenance endeavors that can leave a hole in any budget.
 Among the list of plumbing tasks that homeowners unwittingly hire a plumber to do is that of unclogging drains.
 Little do many know that they can unclog a drain themselves without the unnecessary cost of getting an expert to do it for them.
-Depending upon the severity of the clog, there are many easy and natural methods that exist to remove blockages from drains which makes unclogging a bathroom drain one of the few plumbing tasks that homeowners should really try to do themselves.
+Depending upon the severity of the clog, there are many easy and natural methods that exist to remove blockages which makes unclogging a tub or shower drain, one of the few plumbing tasks that homeowners should really try to do themselves.